AlexandraB-C/TMPS_labs/lab3/README.md

 Here are the key behavioral patterns:

 **Chain of Responsibility** - Passes requests along a chain of handlers.
-Like a help desk escalating issues to the right person.

 **Command** - Turns a request into an object.
-Like queuing game actions or undo/redo for user inputs.

 **Interpreter** - Defines a grammar and parses inputs.
 Good for scripting languages or config files.

 **Iterator** - Provides a way to access elements without exposing internals.
-Like stepping through a collection.

 **Mediator** - Reduces coupling by having objects communicate through a central hub.
-Like a chat room coordinator.

 **Memento** - Captures and restores object states without breaking encapsulation.
 Like save/load game progress.